 The Cougars came out determined: the offense put together an excellent 11-play, 80-yard drive to open the game – highlighted by a Joffrey Reynolds TD.
 Barrick Nealy hit Brandon Middleton for a 42-yard TD pass in the second quarter to put the Coogs up 14-0.
 On the ensuing Rice drive, safety Hanik Milligan broke up a fourth-down pass to keep the shutout going through the half.

 After the teams traded field goals early in the 3rd quarter, Nealy scored again on a QB keeper to take a 24-3 lead, icing the game.

 “I fumbled on the same play on the drive before,” Nealy said.
 “I just ran out there, I looked around, I saw that little cutback, I saw a little hole, and I just took it.”

 Nealy finished 11/15 for 161 yards with one touchdown pass and a TD run.
 Reynolds finished with 155 yards on 28 carries and a score.

-At halftime, the Rice MOB performed their cringe-worthy “Salute To Zero” show, ironically, at the same time their team was down 14 to zero.
+At halftime, the Rice MOB performed their cringe-worthy “Salute To Zero” show.
+Ironically, their team was down 14 to zero at the time.